LoicGrobol/apprentissage-artificiel/slides/04-logistic-regression/notes.md

 In practice, for most of the situations we encounter :

-- We don't have exact measurements of any of the $x_i$ or $y$, and they are in any case only approximations of reality.
+- In general, we don't have exact measurements of scalar (and sometimes even discrete) valuues of the $x_i$ or of $y$ (and they are in any case only approximations of reality).
-- Even if we did, finding a perfectly accurate relationship between them is either impossible (if your model of reality is inherentyl stochastic) or intractable.
+- Even if we did, finding a perfectly accurate relationship between them is either impossible (if your model of reality is inherently stochastic) or intractable.
 We will thus never have $y = M(x_1, …, x_n)$, but only approximations.

 To take these limitations into account, we generally assume a slightly different form of our